Sign up for our newsletter

-Hopefully this article has made you aware of the plight of slow WordPress Admin and the importance of a performance for those using it day in day out, and its cost implication.
+Hopefully, this article has made you aware of the plight of slow WordPress Admin and the importance of performance for those using it day in day out, and its cost implication.

-The tips covered in the How to Speed Up a Slow WordPress Admin section will help it run faster, indeed, but there’s one point that I didn’t cover in detail: the need for high performance hosting.
+The tips covered in this article show How to Speed Up a Slow WordPress Admin section which will help it to run faster, indeed, but there’s one point that I didn’t cover in detail: the need for high-performance hosting.

-Before that, though, here’s a screenshot off Facebook where Michelle vents her frustrations:
+Before that, though, here’s a screenshot of Facebook where Michelle vents her frustrations:

 WordPress admin timing out after 3 - 4 minutes?
 How much work can she get done with that kind of lag?